 I see a lot of townhouses being built around Seattle with inappropriate strike plates installed on outside doors.
 A strike plate is the metal thing on your doorframe that the deadbolt slides into when you lock your door.
-Usually the problem is they use short woodscrews, a doorknob strike for the deadbolt, or they don’t align the strike correctly.
+Usually the problem is the installers use short woodscrews, a doorknob strike for the deadbolt, or they don’t align the strike correctly.
 Sometimes there is no strike installed at all.
 Often the strike plate is too thin to accomplish much.
 These are problems because your deadbolt can only be effective if both it and the strike plate are installed correctly.
 You can have the best deadbolt in the world but if the strike isn’t installed correctly a good solid kick will blow the doorframe out.
 The bolt will go right through the wood in your door frame.
 I have responded to calls to see the entire door and door frame kicked in with footprints going right over the door!

 You need a properly installed strike plate but don’t take my word for it.
 See what the SPD has to say about the subject.